chenneuropsych/COVID_Fatigue_Analysis/README.md

 Includes files for preprocessing.
 1. bvp_acc_filtering.
 This file uses chebyshev II and butterworth filters as well as upsamples the accelerometer data.
 Run this file before using the padasip code.
 2. Padasip_Filtering.
 This file runs the padasip adaptive filter to account for motion artifacts.
-3. Feature extraction.
-This file is still WIP